paramraghavan/sparksql-awsglue/partition/README.md

 Memory because your executor nodes will have to put high volume of data in memory (possibly causing OOM Exception), and CPU because compute across the cluster will be unequal: A subset of you CPU will do the work and the others ones will look their neighbors work.
-- Skewed data in your partitions.
+- Skewed data in your partitions - data skewness is caused by transformations that change data partitioning like join, groupBy, and orderBy.
+For example, joining on a key that is not evenly distributed across the cluster, causing some partitions to be very large and not allowing Spark to process data in parallel.
 When a Spark task will be executed on these partitions, they will be distributed across executor slots and CPUs.
 If your partitions are unbalanced in terms of data volume, some tasks will run longer compared to others and will slow down the global execution time of the tasks (and a node will probably burn more CPU that others)

 # What is Spark partitioning ?